aadi1720/Exam01/README.md

 # Exam 1

 ## Rules of Behavior
-1. Do not communicate with anyone during the exam (no email, no social media, no texting, no phones, no talking, no passing notes, no internet communicating).
-If there is any evidence of communicating with anyone during the exam you will receive a zero.
-1. You **must** turn off your cell phone and store it away.
 1. Your submission **must** be solely you own work without the assistance of anyone by any means.
 1. All programming code **must** be written in Python.
 1. You **must** use Tuffix to unit test your program.
-1. All your code **must** be pushed to Github by **7:50 p.m. today**.
+1. All your code **must** be pushed to Github by **11:59 p.m. today**.
 Any submissions after that time will not be considered.
-1. You may use your book.
+1. You may use your book and powerpoint slides.
 1. You may use the Internet as a **reference only**.
-1. If you have questions, raise your hand in Zoom or send me a private chat in Zoom, **DO NOT USE YOUR MICROPHONE DURING THE EXAM**.

 ## Getting Started
 1. Open the Terminal program in Tuffix.